seamplex/feenox/README4hackers.markdown

   thermal
   $
   ```

+  The decision of extensibility through compiled code is, as the choice
+  of making FeenoX a program and not a library, a thoughtful one.
+See
+  [FeenoX for academics][academics] for more details about how the
+  extensibility mechanism works.

 - continuous integration (using Github actions), an issue tracker (using
   Github issues) and a discussion page (using Github discussions)